Planning to spend three days in Cusco, the heart of the Inca Empire, before setting off on your trek to Machu Picchu?

-In this post, we’ll detail exactly how you should spend three days in Cusco, to make the most of your time!
-We’ll also let you in on some vital information to help your trip run smoothly! *This post contains affiliate links.
+In this Cusco itinerary, I’ll detail exactly how you should spend three days in Cusco, to make the most of your time!

 How to Spend Three Days in Cusco